t83714/fractal-component/docs/Introduction/BeginnerTutorial.md

 export default RandomGif;
 ```
+> Please note: In order to make your component actions serialisable, you need to register all your component action types via `AppContainerUtils.registerComponent` method's [ManageableComponentOptions.actionTypes](/docs/api/AppContainer.md#manageablecomponentoptions)

 If you run the app via `npm start`, you will find the button text will reflects the `switch status` along your clicks.
 You can open the [Redux Devtool](https://github.com/zalmoxisus/redux-devtools-extension) to observe the component state changes.

 ![Redux DevTool](/docs/assets/BeginnerTutorial/devtoolSec3.3.png)

+### 3.4 Request GIF / Namespaced Saga